 Home offices are becoming less of a luxury and more of a necessity with more people telecommuting or running their own businesses from their homes.
 It is estimated that one in five Americans work from home.
 And with the fluctuating cost of gas and increased traffic causing longer commutes, that number is likely to grow even more every year.

 Work space is no longer relegated just to the kitchen table or a corner of the guest bedroom; it has been promoted to a room of its own in the home.
 If you are looking to create a home office, or revamp an existing one, keep the following points in mind:

-When choosing the furniture and layout of your office, make sure it fits the way you choose to work.
-For example, if you believe in “a place for everything and everything i its place,” be sure to allot enough space for adequate storage and file cabinets.
-If you work on several different projects, set up separate, smaller work stations dedicasted to each task.
+When choosing the furniture and layout of your office, make sure if fits the way you choose to work.
+For example, if you believe in “a place for everything and everything in its place,” be sure to allot enough space for adequate storage and file cabinets.
+If you work on several different projects, set up separate, smaller work stations dedicated to each task.

 There is no such thing as “one design fits all.”
-While one person may prefer the look of dark woods and rich colors, comeone else may favor a more shimsical look with bright colors and clean lines.
-This is your chance to bring in designs and tiems that best reflect your personality and interests.
-Dont be restricted by what you think a home office should look like.
+While one person may prefer the look of dark woods and rich colors, someone else may favor a more whimsical look with bright colors and clean lines.
+This is your chance to bring in designs and items that best reflect your personality and interests.
+Don’t be restricted by what you think a home office should look like.
 Make it your own since you will be the one spending the most time there.